With the rise of industry, commodity, and production, it is hard for companies to keep up with the demand of the common public.

 3. An honest opinion:

-This is primarily because of the fact that working too many years for a company keeps you from seeing the whole picture.
+This is primarily because working too many years for a company keeps you from seeing the whole picture.

 However external consultants are free from any bias.
-They can see directly through into the causes and problems that are keeping the organization from advancing.
+They can see directly through the causes and problems that are keeping the organization from advancing.